foliea/tic_tac_toe/README.md

 ## Tic Tac Toe

-A Tic Tac Toe Game for 8th Light submission.
+A Tic Tac Toe Game with unbeatable AI.

 Run this command to launch the game from the `/bin` directory :